Wally Hope: Death

 In May 1975, whilst stopping at the Amesbury squat on a trip from London to Cornwall, an unexpected police raid resulted in Wally's arrest for possession of a small amount of LSD.
 This led to remand and he was committed to a psychiatric hospital.
 He was eventually released showing symptoms of chronic dyskinesia caused by hospital medication.
-Wally died on 3 September 1975.
+Wally died on 3 September 1975 at the home of family members in Chipping Ongar in Essex.
 A coroner's verdict of suicide included no reference to the Old Manor psychiatric hospital in Salisbury.